 Death/Scent is Nuri’s passion project exploring the role of scent in burial practices around the world.
-Started in 2016, the site examines the cultural importance of olfaction and rituals, the materials used, and the science of putrefaction; as well as the taboos and myths around olfaction and death.
+Starting in 2016, the site examines the cultural importance of olfaction and rituals, the materials used, and the science of putrefaction, as well as the taboos and myths around olfaction and death.

 Top Articles on Death/Scent

-Scent as an artform or used in multisensory experience tend to be viewed with modern eyes as camp, think Smell-O-Ramas or Scratch-N-Sniff.
+Scent as an art form or used in multisensory experiences tends to be viewed with modern eyes as camp; think Smell-O-Ramas or Scratch-N-Sniff.
 That, however, has not always been the case.
-Fragrance has been used in ritual and life-cycle events since time immemorial specifically for its near magical abilities to recall memories and create emotions.
-For Catholics one swing of the thurible, wafting sacred smoke can take them back to a moment in childhood when faith was absolute and dazzling.
+Fragrance has been used in ritual and life-cycle events since time immemorial, specifically for its near magical abilities to recall memories and create emotions.
+For Catholics, one swing of the thurible, wafting sacred smoke can take them back to a moment in childhood when faith was absolute and dazzling.
 A touch of sage, citrus, and patchouli can turn the strip mall yoga studio next to a fried chicken restaurant into a holy ashram.
 Stumble across a bottle of your grandmother’s Youth Dew while preparing her home for an estate sale and try not to cry.
 Her home, clothes, and photos will not hold her essence as well as that little bow-waisted bottle.

 Fragrant materials are used in funeral practices around the world and in almost every time period from Neanderthals to the present.
 It is often assumed that fragrance serves solely as a mask for the scent of death.
 While that may be true in some cases, it is far more complicated.
 Modern funeral homes do not throw a log of pre-made cookie dough into a toaster before a viewing to cover the smell of death.
 They do it to create an atmosphere of comfort and intimacy through scent.
 Aromatics are important cultural artefacts that can tell us a great deal about what a culture values and how they see the world.